margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing #
 ## Perspective, Stories, the South ##
 Around the south, there are so many individual perspectives.

-A song sings about the South, an infrastructure, a culture, a group of people who created a land.
+Someone sings about the South, and shares a story about the infrastructure, the culture, the group of people who created a land.

 Every individual in the land, in the South associate different meanings with this land.

 Everyone is coming from a different subjective standpoint.

 Everyone associates his or her own meanings with what they hear.

-Songs can help people recall things in different ways based on their own subjective standpoints.
+Songs can help people recall people, events, ideas, knowledge in different ways based on their own subjective standpoints.

+Isn't it cool that so many people grew up in the Southern United States and share common experiences but also have different meanings associated based on the time in which they were born, the state in which they were born, and the stories their ancestors shared.

 ## Professionalization ##
 The world will try to define you.